JnyJny/springer_downloader/README.md

 Download all books in EPUB format whose title includes 'python':

-`$ springer download books --name python --file-format epub`
+`$ springer download books --name python --format epub`

 Download all books into directories grouped by package: